-4.5 Interaction with other medicinal products and other forms of interaction by the CYP3A4 enzyme.
+Methylprednisolone, a substrate of cytochrome P450 (CYP) enzymes, is mainly metabolised by the CYP3A4 enzyme.
 CYP3A4 is the dominant enzyme of the most abundant CYP subfamily in the liver of adult humans.
-It catalyses 6β -hydroxylation of steroids, the essential Phase I metabolic step for both endogenous and synthetic corticosteroids.
-Many other compounds are also substrates of CYP3A4, some of which (as well as other medicinal products) alter glucocorticoid metabolism by induction (upregulation) or inhibition of the CYP3A4 enzyme.
+It catalyses $6\beta$ -hydroxylation of steroids, the essential Phase I metabolic step for both endogenous and synthetic corticosteroids.
+Many other compounds are also substrates of CYP3A4, some